-Today we have launched the Reach Fund.
-A brand new investment readiness programme funded by Access – The Foundation for Social Investment.
-But what is the point of the Reach Fund?
-And why are we so excited about it.
-Let me tell you…
+As we launch the Reach Fund, a brand new investment readiness programme funded by Access – The Foundation for Social Investment, Jonathan Jenkins explains why he is so excited about it.

 The Reach Fund is a major new initiative to support charities and social enterprises to access the investment they need.
 It will run for two years and offer £4m of grants to organisations who need support to be able to take on a loan.
 Sound familiar?
 Not so fast.
 The Reach Fund is designed to test a new model of investment readiness support.